fgaisbauer/fgaisbauer.github.io/research.md

 Currently still under construction, more coming soon.

-In our life, it's very often not a single decision we make that matters, but rather a sequence of decisions.
-How we should and actually end up distributing our choices between the different options in such situations is an intruiging problem.
+It's very often not a single decision we make that matters, but a sequence of decisions.
+How we should and actually end up distributing our choices between different options is an intruiging problem.
 Since 2016, I am a Ph.D. candidate at the [Graduate School of Decision Sciences (GSDS)](https://www.gsds.uni-konstanz.de/) at the  [University of Konstanz](https://www.uni-konstanz.de/en/) and research such distributed choice problems.

 Here, you can find an overview of my Ph.D. projects.